-The free ATI TEAS 6 Math practice test is specifically designed to ensure that the test-taker is knowledgeable about the TEAS and is able to know what to expect when it is time to take the Mathematics portion of the TEAS.
+This free ATI TEAS 7 Math practice test is specifically designed to ensure that you are knowledgeable about the TEAS and know what to expect when it is time to take the Mathematics portion of the TEAS exam.

-The Math portion will consist of around 36 multiple-choice questions that address two main topics:
+The Math portion will consist of 38 questions that address two main topics:

-We have ensured that the free ATI TEAS 6 Math practice test will cover these topics thoroughly.
+We have ensured that the free ATI TEAS 7 Math practice tests on this page will cover these topics thoroughly.

-As you have worked toward beginning the education for your great career choice – nursing! – you have learned that you are required by the Assessment Technologies Institute (ATI) to take the TEAS (Test for Essential Academic Skills) and attach your scores to your nursing school application(s).
+As you have worked toward beginning the education for your great career choice, you have learned that you are required by the Assessment Technologies Institute (ATI) to take the TEAS (Test for Essential Academic Skills) and attach your scores to your nursing school application(s).

 After all the hard work of your earlier education, you definitely want to be accepted by your chosen school.
 And you certainly want to be off to a good start.